meichlseder/pyascon/README.md

     - `Ascon-Hash256` with fixed 256-bit output
     - `Ascon-XOF128` with variable output lengths (specified with `hashlength`)
-    - `Ascon-CXOF128` with variable output lengths (`hashlength`) and supporting a customization string as an additional input (to be implemented)
+    - `Ascon-CXOF128` with variable output lengths (`hashlength`) and supporting a customization string as an additional input

 Older Algorithm Variants